The Vauxhall Insignia Sports Tourer is a good tow car and an impressive load-hauler.

 However, the Vauxhall was pushed around by the caravan in the lane-change test.

-So it’s not a class-leader, but the Insignia is a capable tow car at an affordable price and is worth a second glance.
+So it’s not a class-leader, but the Insignia is a capable tow car at an affordable price and is worth a second glance, which is why we included it in our guide to the best used tow cars.

 A talented tow car that’s keenly priced